-- The National Agreements, combined with the performance reporting framework focussed on public accountability (Schedule C), will form the basis of Commonwealth, State and Territory obligations under the new framework. - E16 National Agreements will not contain financial or other input controls, giving States and Territories more flexibility in how services are provided to achieve outcomes and clarifying that the States and Territories are accountable for the delivery of state or territory services.
+- E15 The National Agreements, combined with the performance reporting framework focussed on public accountability (Schedule C), will form the basis of Commonwealth, State and Territory obligations under the new framework. - E16 National IGA FFR Agreements will not contain financial or other input controls, giving States and Territories more flexibility in how services are provided to achieve outcomes and clarifying that the States and Territories are accountable for the delivery of state or territory services.
 National Agreements should also avoid prescribing delivery mechanisms.

-- E17 National Agreements should aim to maximise coverage of related policy areas, rather than establish multiple separate agreements. - E18 Commonwealth, State and Territory officials will reach prior agreement on the nature and content of any events, announcements, promotional and acknowledgement material or publicity relating to capital investment in infrastructure or equipment supported by the Commonwealth's financial contribution through a National Agreement.
-This would include, for example, Commonwealth investment through the National Secondary School Computer Fund.
-Appropriate Commonwealth and State Government representatives will be invited to participate in opening ceremonies, product launches or similar events.
+- E17 All National Agreements should aim to maximise coverage of related policy areas, rather than establish multiple separate agreements. - E18 Commonwealth, State and Territory officials will reach prior agreement on the nature and content of any events, announcements, promotional and acknowledgement material or publicity relating to capital investment in infrastructure or equipment supported by the Commonwealth's financial contribution through a National Agreement.
+Appropriate Commonwealth and State and Territory Government representatives will be invited to participate in opening ceremonies, product launches or similar events.